thangtranse/coderschool-forum-app/README.md

 In conclusion, **GraphQL** and **MongoDB** are good choices for building a discussion forum app because they offer flexible, efficient, and scalable solutions for querying and storing data.

+And here are the technologies I will use for this project:

 1. NodeJS
 2. GraphQL
 3. MongoDb